harfangk/harfangk.github.io/_drafts/2018-01-28-elm-function-operators-ko.md

 Functionally they are identical, except that they work in opposite directions.
 The direction of arrow hints at the direction of function composition.
 But if they are almost identical, which one should we use?
 I think this is more about personal taste.
-Using either composition operators, our example function can be expressed like this:
+Using either composition operators with pipe operators, our example function can be expressed like this:

 ```elm
 getFirstDigits : List Int -> List Int